juniorsundarCasual/TGT/vault/volume-5.chapter-383.md

 ____

 Al's arrived at the Sect within a day, with a loud shriek of Garrud prefacing his descent.
-The majestic eagle-lion hybrid nuzzled at Dora, who rushed over the moment she heard the creature's wingbeat in the sky.
+The majestic eagle-lion hybrid nuzzled at Dora, who rushed over the moment she heard the creature's wing beat in the sky.
 And while the two long-lost acquaintances remained busy refamiliarising themselves, the veteran mage walked over to Guy and shook his hand.

 "It's been a long time, huh?"
 Al commented.
 "And a lot has changed."